Background pattern

 If you forget to take Xazal

-If you have forgotten to take Xazal, or if you take a dose lower than prescribed by your doctor, do not take a double dose to compensate for the missed doses.
+If you have forgotten to take Xazal, or if you take a lower dose than prescribed by your doctor, do not take a double dose to make up for the forgotten doses.
 Continue taking your normal dose when it is due.

 Stopping treatment should not have negative effects.
-However, it is rare for intense itching to appear when stopping Xazal, even if these symptoms were not present at the start of treatment.
-Symptoms may disappear spontaneously.
-In some cases, symptoms may be intense and require restarting treatment.
-Symptoms usually disappear when treatment is restarted.
+However, rarely, intense itching (pruritus) may appear when stopping Xazal, even when these symptoms were not present at the start of treatment.
+The symptoms may disappear spontaneously.
+In some cases, the symptoms may be intense and require restarting treatment.
+The symptoms usually disappear when treatment is restarted.

 Dry mouth, headache, fatigue, and drowsiness.